 Location of the experiment

 The research was conducted in the College of Fisheries (OUAT), Rangeilunda, Ganjam, Odisha.
-The research period is 140 days carried out from June 25th to October 22th, 2022.
+The research period is from June 25th to October 22th, 2022.
 For conducting this experiment, a greenhouse was constructed first by using a knitted green shade net as roof and side walls supported by bamboo poles.
 (Location of the experiment: Latitude- 19°18’50’’N and Longitude- 84°52’10’’W)

 Experimental fish